pius/rdf-inference/README.markdown

 COPYRIGHT
 ---------

-Pomegranate was created in 2008 by Pius Uzamere (pius -AT- alum -DOT- mit -DOT- edu) and is
+RDF-Inference was created in 2008 by Pius Uzamere (pius -AT- alum -DOT- mit -DOT- edu) and is
-licensed under the LGPL.
+licensed under the MIT License.